-I have seen a lot of posts on other blogs on how to make paper flowers, after reading a few posts I decided to use tissue paper in pink and white.
+I was scanning Pinterest and found many DIY posts on how to make paper flowers, after reading a few of those posts I decided to use tissue paper to make my blooms.
+I thought the tissue paper was lighter in weight and would make for a more realistic flower.
 I originally was going to use coffee filters and dye the tips with food coloring, but I will use the coffee filters for another project.
 I have that project in my head and will have to get working on that soon.

-I started by using my 2-inch shaped cutter.
+I found the perfect branches from my yard.
+I like the ones that have many different branches coming from the main branch.
+I thought that using real branches makes the tissue paper flowers look even more real.
+I started by using my 2-inch paper shape cutter.
 I cut white and pink tissue paper with the cutter.
 See source list at end of post for all buying details of supplies used for this project.

 Next step was to take a pen and place in the middle of cut out tissue paper and wrap the paper around the pen.

-Once you have all the pink flowers formed, place a small amount of hot glue on the tip of the pink flower and place in the center of the white cut out tissue paper and form a flower just like the pink paper.
+Once you have all the pink flowers formed, place a small amount of hot glue on the tip of the pink flower and place in the center of the white cut out tissue paper and form a flower just like you did with the pink paper.

 Once all your flowers and buds are complete, place a small amount of hot glue onto the bottom of the flower and glue onto the branches.